Register Annually with McDougal Graduate Student Life (GSL) in GSAS - Yale Connect (on Orgsync) - new online system

 - Graduate personal or special interest orgs - performance, music, hobbies, sports, intellectual activities

-- Career and professional development organizations for graduate students
+- Career and professional development organizations for graduate students, esp. interdepartmental ones

-- Community service, volunteer or outreach grad orgss - may also wish to pursue affiliation with Dwight Hall
+- Community service, volunteer or outreach grad orgs -may also wish to pursue affiliation with Dwight Hall

 - Religious and spiritual life groups mainly for Yale graduate students - may also affiliate with the Chaplain's office